jdittrich/userNeedResearchBook/text/allURBook.md

 ### Name Commonalities

-You may have some data you assume to encompass a common principle but you don't know the principle yet.
+You may have some data you assume to encompass a common theme but you don't know if you can state an insight about the data.
 But you have a vague feeling that it may be connected to something.
 In this case just give that group of data a preliminary title.
-A group name, even if it is not a principle, will make dealing with the data easier since it gives your data some structure.
+A group name, even if it is not an insight, will make dealing with the data easier since it gives your data some structure.

-As you gather other data that falls under that (yet vague) category you may get an idea of how to state the principle in a better way.
+As you gather other data that falls under that (yet vague) category you may be able to formulate and insight you gain about the underlying data.

 <div class="example">